 - Passed Resolution with all-party support successfully asking Federal Government to bring 1200 Yazidi women and children to Canada to escape sex trafficking.

 - Seconded and passed conscience rights legislation for medical practitioners.

 - Introduced and passed legislation helping families with missing loved ones.

 Prior to election

 Andrew immigrated from England in 1989, graduated from Transcona Collegiate and the University of Winnipeg and pursued Master’s studies at Providence University College.
-For nearly 20 years years Andrew has worked to improve the lives of Manitobans; Andrew has also facilitated relief projects in developing countries.
-He is also a guest speaker and lecturer teaching World View and Life Skills and served as a Board Member of the Manitoba Federation of Independent Schools.
+For nearly 20 years years Andrew has worked to improve the lives of Manitobans and also facilitated relief projects in developing countries.
+He has spoken at numerous settings from churches to political forums.
+Andrew also served as a Board Member of the Manitoba Federation of Independent Schools.

-More recently, Andrew has helped immigrant families find homes, jobs and settle in to Winnipeg.
+Andrew has helped immigrant families find homes, jobs and settle into a new life in Winnipeg.
 While Principal of The King’s School in Winnipeg, he received acclaim for the school’s work with refugee and newcomer children.
 In 2014 Andrew coordinated a shared land and funding agreement to build soccer fields for community and school use.

 Andrew and his wife Ruth live in Rossmere with their 3 children.
-Andrew is a drummer and percussionist and enjoys cooking, travelling and reading.
+Andrew is a drummer and percussionist and enjoys cooking, travelling, camping and reading.